Brittany

 BreedBrittany

 Gorgeous breton MOOSE, who has just turned 1 years old is in foster in Shrewsbury.
+Taken as a stray into the Spanish perrera.
 He is a typical breton pup, he loves to play and chew, but also settles well for a good re-charge and calms down well in the evening with the other dogs or for cuddles with his foster parents.
 Friendly with all dogs he meets, but is also respectful too.
 He seems happy under the guide of the resident springador who is the matriarch of the group.
 He has been left for up to 2 hours with no issues and also sleeps overnight in the kitchen with one other dog and foster parents don't hear a peep.
 Happy to travel in the car, jumps straight in.
 As any pup, Moose likes to chew.
 He is learning the difference between what he's been given to him and what is not for dogs, but it is work in progress.
 He was crated twice early on for short periods (with foster parents present), but he became stressed so they didn’t persist with crate training.
 As a pup and having never lived in a house, absolutely needs a resident dog.
 He's learned a lot from the foster resident dogs and thrives on their company.
 In just 2 weeks, MOOSE has learned his name, to sit and come to call.
 Not tried recall outside of foster parent’s own paddocks, but he is a very fast and eager learner who just wants to please his humans, so with the right training we envisage good recall.
 Moose loves a task and stimulation so would make a great companion for agility, cani-cross, mantrailing, scent training etc. MOOSE is microchipped, vaccinated, castrated, had recent parasite treatments and has a Spanish Passport.

 Paloma, a 1 year old female Brittany available for adoption from Save Our Spaniels in Lincolnshire